 I used 8 ft. cords and in hindsight, I will probably redo them with much longer chords.
 That way I wouldn’t need to use an extension cord so close to the point where

 To attach the cord to the socket, follow the directions included with the cord.
 This is not difficult.
 The first one took a few minutes to figure out

 but the second and third ones were really easy.
-The most important step is not to forget to thread the wire though the top of the lamp shade before you assemble it.
+The most important step is not to forget to thread the wire through the top of the lampshade before you assemble it.

 As you can see in the photo below, the cord should be threaded through the top hole of the shade.

 I tied a knot so that when the shade was hung, the socket and bulb would hang straight and not at an angle.
 Of course, I didn’t figure this out with the first one